 What is Microsoft Excel?

-Microsoft Excel is a spreadsheet program that is used to record and analyse numerical data.
-Think of a spreadsheet as a collection of columns and rows that form a table.
-Alphabetical letters are usually assigned to columns and numbers are usually assigned to rows.
+A Excel spreadsheet can be understood as a collection of columns and rows that form a table.
+Alphabetical letters are usually assigned to columns, and numbers are usually assigned to rows.
 The point where a column and a row meet is called a cell.
 The address of a cell is given by the letter representing the column and the number representing a row.
-Let's illustrate this using the following image.

 Why Should I Learn Microsoft Excel?